mimersql/MimerPy/doc/mimerpy.rst

   * scale
   * null_ok

   Only name and type_code are specified, the rest of the items are set to ``None``.

-  ``name`` provides the name of the result column and ``type_code`` specifies the native Mimer Micro C API type code for the column.
+  ``name`` provides the name of the result column and ``type_code`` specifies the native Mimer SQL C API type code for the column.

 .. attribute:: rowcount

   Read-only attribute that specifies the number of updated rows that the last :meth:`~execute` performed.
 For example performing an ``INSERT``, ``UPDATE`` or ``DELETE`` statement, the attribute is changed.

 .. attribute:: arraysize

   Read-write attribute which specifies the number of rows to be fetched with :meth:`~fetchmany`.
 By default this is set to ``1`` when a cursor is opened, thus it will fetch one row at a time from the result set until it is changed by calling :meth:`~fetchmany` with a different size.

 Cursor Extensions